-It’s often helpful to include directions to your business, even though there is an address and map.
-If there is something tricky, like a parking garage, give searchers a clear and concise way to find you.
+It’s often helpful to include directions to your business, even though there is a business address and map.
+Thorough directions give people that search a clear and concise way to find you.

 Effectively marketing your business involves letting customers know what you’d like them to do next.
 There’s nothing wrong with adding a CTA to your Google location page.
-You can tell them to request an appointment, reserve a table, shop now (for an ecommerce business) or get directions.
+You can tell them to request an appointment, reserve a table, shop now, or get directions.

-You can optimize your business listing by including the right title and meta description.
+You can boost your business profile for search engine optimization by including the right title and meta description.
 Both should have your brand name, a geo-specific keyword (city or other location) and other keywords.
-An example of a geo-specific keyword is “Acme Cleveland plumbers.”
+“Acme Cleveland plumbers” would be an example of a geo-specific keyword.
 With your meta description, you can add some unique selling features to the statement.